townofchapelhill/employee-portal/README.md

-Simple responsive dashboard with links to commonly used services at the Town of Chapel Hill. <A HREF="http://icomoon.io">Icomoon supplied the vector fonts.</a>
+Simple responsive dashboard with links to commonly used services at the Town of Chapel Hill. <A HREF="http://icomoon.io">Icomoon</a> supplied the vector icons.

 <pre>